ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 At the same time, users are given the flexibility to control specific profiles of the QoS policies.

 QoS profiles can be specified for publishers, subscribers, service servers and clients.
-A QoS profile can be applied independently to each instance of the aforementioned entities, but if different profiles are used it is possible that they will not connect.
+A QoS profile can be applied independently to each instance of the aforementioned entities, but if different profiles are used, it is possible that they will not connect.

 QoS policies
 ------------